Skip to content

 What the DCAA Reorganization 2026 Structure Looks Like

-DCAA Director Jennifer Desautel announced the reorganization on April 7, 2025, calling it the agency’s largest structural change since its 1965 inception.
-The new structure went live on July 1, 2025, with full implementation completed by September 30, 2025.
+DCAA leadership announced the reorganization in April 2025, describing it as the agency’s largest structural change since its 1965 founding.
+Industry reporting places the effective date of the new structure at July 1, 2025, with full implementation completed by September 30, 2025.
 A second phase eliminated the Field Detachment by late 2025.

 The old structure organized auditors by geography.
 Five regional offices covered contractors based on physical location, regardless of what the contractor built or who they built it for.
 The Corporate Audit Directorates (CADs) handled the largest defense contractors separately.